304 North Cardinal St.

 “Percentages of 10 to 20 percent of total compost volume have been reported as optimal for compost quality and effectiveness, while over 30 percent can be detrimental.”Myths, Miracles…or Marketing?
 Coffee grounds — will they perk up plants?, Linda Chalker-Scott, Ph.D., Master Gardener, Extension Urban Horticulturist and Associate Professor, Washington State University

 Sprinkle on the coffee grounds in thin layers in the compost heap between layers of shredded deciduous leaves.
 Moisten each layer with water as you go.
-The moisture is vital for efficient decomposition of the coffee grounds into stable nitrogen-rich lawn fertilizer.
-Here are some great composters for turning coffee grounds into plant food:
+The moisture is vital for the efficient decomposition of the coffee grounds into stable nitrogen-rich lawn fertilizer.

 If you’re still worried about the acidity of the coffee grounds, you can buffer the pH by adding some alkaline material such as limestone or ashes from burnt wood.
 Add the alkaline material into the compost pile by sprinkling it on with the coffee grounds or by premixing the basic material into the acidic grounds as follows: